 Errors, Failsafes, & Maximums

-Below are some error states that display when require fields are not selected.
+Below are some error states that display when required fields are not selected.
 We also accounted for system maximums (extreme cases and file sizes).

 Edge cases accounted for to prevent user errors.